CI/CD on HPC¶

 variables:

-SCHEDULER_PARAMETERS: -p haswell
+SCHEDULER_PARAMETERS: -p alpha

 extends: .test-job